seomoz/roger-fetch-vault-token/README.md

 * `GATEKEEPER_ADDR` - the URL to the Gatekeeper instance - (ie. `https://gatekeeper.url.example:19201`)

 Note: `MESOS_TASK_ID` is also used but will be set via Mesos

+# Usage
+This can be used as a standalone binary in a wrapper script inside a Mesos container with an `--echo-token` flag or as a plugin to [vaultexec](https://github.com/funnylookinhat/vaultexec)

 # Builds and Releases